jonathonl/shrinkwrap/README.md

 # Shrink Wrap
-An STL streambuf wrapper for compression formats.
+A std::streambuf wrapper for compression formats.

 ## ixzbuf with std::istream
 ```c++